 After you have been properly prepared and positioned, your doctor will locate the nerve being tested and place two electrodes on your skin.
 In some cases, jelly or paste may be used to help the electrode stick to the skin.
 One of these electrodes is responsible for stimulating the nerve and the other is responsible for recording the activity.
 As the nerve is stimulated, you will experience a brief electrical shock.
 This may feel uncomfortable, but it usually isn’t painful.
 The entire procedure usually takes about 20-30 minutes to complete.
 In some cases, nerves may be tested in multiple locations, which can make the procedure take slightly longer.

 Overall, having a nerve conduction study is an effective way to allow your neurologist to determine whether nerve damage has occurred, as well as to diagnose a range of conditions.
-Depending on the situation, your neurologist may also recommend an EMG to obtain more information about whether only the nerves are affected or whether the muscles may be affected as well.
+Depending on the situation, your neurologist may also recommend an EMG to obtain more information about whether only the nerves are affected or whether the muscles writing a paper may be affected as well.
 The test itself is quick, minimally invasive, and relatively painless.

 Dr. Kashouty, a diplomate of the American Board of Psychiatry and Neurology (ABPN), practices general neurology with fellowship trained specialization in clinical neurophysiology.
 Dr. Kashouty finds the form and function of the nerves and muscles the most interesting part of neurology, which is what led him to specialize in neurophysiology with more emphasis on neuromuscular conditions.
 He treats all neurological diseases, but his main focus is to treat and manage headaches, movement disorders and neuromuscular diseases.